The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: Nil group computations

-In order to prove this proposition, we shall first consider the ring $R$ of Lipschitz quaternions of the form $a+bi+cj+dk$ where $a,b,c,d\in \Z$, and show that its Nil groups are trivial.
-Recall that the ring $S$ of Hurwitz quaternions consists of the quaternions of the form $a+bi+cj+dk$ where $a,b,c,d$ are either all integers or all half integers.
-It is known that $S$ is a non-commutative integral domain~\cite{Chat}, and so is a regular ring.
-In this section, we denote the cyclic group of order $n$ by $C_{n}$.
+In order to prove \repr{nkq8}, we first consider the ring $R$ of Lipschitz quaternions of the form $a+bi+cj+dk$, where $a,b,c,d\in \Z$ and $i,j,k$ are the quaternionic roots of $-1$, and compute its $NK_0$ and $NK_1$ groups.
+Recall that the ring $S$ of Hurwitz quaternions consists of the quaternions of the form $(a+bi+cj+dk)/2$ where $a,b,c$ and $d$ are integers that are either all even or all odd.
+Hence:

+By~\cite[Example~5.1]{Chat}, $S$ is a non-commutative principal ideal domain, and so is a regular ring.
+Let $M=(1+i)S$.
+Observe that $M\subset R\subset S$, and that $R/M$ and $S/M$ are the fields of two and four elements respectively.
+From this, it follows that $S/R$ is the group with $2$ elements.
+These computations involve the double relative term $K_1(R,S,M)$ for the injection $R\to S$ and ideal $M=(1+i)S$ that is described as follows~\cite[Theorem~0.2]{GW}: